Curaçao national football team (1921–1958): Early years

-"Golden Years"
+Golden years

-In May 1946 CVB celebrated its 25 years of existence with an international tournament on Curaçao.
-Visiting teams were Aruba, Suriname, Atlético Junior from Colombia and Feyenoord from the Netherlands.
-Curaçao won all their matches and the last match against the famous Dutch team Feyenoord attracted a large number of spectators.
-Curaçao won 4–0.
-In July 1946 the national selection of Curaçao travelled to the Netherlands to reinforce the bond between Curaçao and the Netherlands.
-During their three-month stay the Curaçao selection played 9 matches against Dutch teams of which the 3–3 draw against Feyenoord, one of the big Dutch teams, is vividly remembered.
-The stadium in Rotterdam was filled with over 37.000 spectators, almost as much as the inhabitants of Curaçao at the time!
-The young Curaçao goalkeeper Ergilio Hato made a lasting impression with his great athletic abilities and amazing jumping power.
+In May 1946, the CVB celebrated its 25th anniversary by hosting an international tournament in Curaçao, featuring visiting teams from Aruba, Suriname, Atlético Junior from Colombia, and Feyenoord from the Netherlands.
+Curaçao won all of its matches, concluding with a 4–0 victory over Feyenoord.
+In July 1946, the Curaçao selection toured the Netherlands to strengthen sports ties.
+During the three-month tour, the selection played nine matches against Dutch clubs, including a 3–3 draw against Feyenoord at the stadium in Rotterdam that drew over 37,000 spectators—a crowd size roughly equivalent to the total population of Curaçao at the time.
+The young goalkeeper Ergilio Hato gained widespread recognition during the tour for his athleticism.

-The Curaçao national selection performed very well in the CCCF and the Central American and Caribbean Games, even winning the gold medal in 1950 in the CAC Games.
-Ergilio Hato became a legend in South America and the Caribbean and is remembered by his nickname "El pantera negra".
-He got offered several contracts abroad but refused to go pro and choose to stay on his native island.
-The national stadium of Curaçao is named Ergilio Hato Stadium.
-1958 brought another organizational change with the establishment of NAVU, the Netherlands Antilles Football Union.
-Soon the Aruban AVB affiliated with NAVU and BVB, the Bonaire Football Federation followed in 1959.
-Now players from the three islands could all participate in the national selection of the Netherlands Antilles.
-Driving force behind both NAVU and FFK is Mordy Maduro, president of CVB since 1951 and president of NAVU from 1958–1971.
-Maduro was elected vice-president of FIFA in 1960 and re-elected in 1968.
-Thanks to Mordy Maduro many foreign teams visited Curaçao during his presidency.
-His great contribution to Curaçao football development was honored in 2002 with naming the NAVU development center after him.
+The Curaçao national selection continued to achieve regional success in the CCCF Championship and the Central American and Caribbean Games, winning the gold medal in 1950.
+Hato, nicknamed El Pantera Negra ("The Black Panther"), declined several professional contract offers abroad to remain on his native island; the national stadium was later named Ergilio Hato Stadium in his honor.

+In 1958, organizational restructuring led to the establishment of the Netherlands Antilles Football Union (NAVU).
+The Aruban AVB affiliated with NAVU in 1958, followed by the Bonaire Football Federation (BVB) in 1959, allowing players from all three islands to represent the Netherlands Antilles national team.
+Mordy Maduro, president of the CVB from 1951 and president of NAVU from 1958 to 1971, was a primary driver behind both NAVU and the FFK.
+Maduro served as vice-president of FIFA from 1960 to 1971 and facilitated international club visits to Curaçao.
+In 2002, the NAVU development center was named in his honor.

-Another remarkable success in the football history of Curaçao is the Curaçao team CRKSV Jong Colombia reaching the finals of the 1979 CONCACAF Champions' Cup.
-After nine matches the team lost the final 7–1 against the El Salvador team C.D.
-FAS.
+At the club level, Curaçao's CRKSV Jong Colombia reached the finals of the 1979 CONCACAF Champions' Cup, finishing as runners-up to El Salvador's C.D.
+FAS following a 7–1 final result after nine matches.